sgayou/kindle-5.6.5-jailbreak/doc/README.md

 ## Execution Summary

 1. Have user copy script to Kindle internal storage.
+2. Instruct user to navigate to jailbreak page.
 [Screenshot 1](images/s1main.png)
-2. Load buffer with shellcode via a href.
+3. Load buffer with shellcode via a href.
 [Screenshot 2](images/s2s1.png)
-3. Execute use-after-free.
+4. Execute use-after-free.
-4. Use shellcode to execve /bin/sh /mnt/us/jb.
+5. Use shellcode to execve /bin/sh /mnt/us/jb.
 Updates now in title bar.
 [Screenshot 3](images/s3exec.png)
-5. Request user run ;fc-cache to enable mntroot rw.
+6. Request user run ;fc-cache to enable mntroot rw.
 [Screenshot 4](images/s4run.png)
-6. Copy community development key to /etc/uks.
+7. Copy community development key to /etc/uks.
 [Screenshot 5](images/s5done.png)
-7. User can now install custom packages signed by community.
+8. User can now install custom packages signed by community.
 [Screenshot 6](images/s6up.png)

 ## In Conclusion
 The mesquite binaries were the same on all Kindles at the time.
 The jailbreak happened to work on every Kindle with a 5.6.5 firmware release with no changes required.
 Lucky!